soverenio/docs/docs/administration/configuring-sensor.md

 To enable Kafka scanning, you must provide the sensor with the instance name and address, as well as the necessary access credentials.

+You can also [use secrets to pass the configuration](../securing-sensor/#using-secrets) to the sensor.

 <details>
     <summary>The Kafka scanning configuration</summary>